MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Invoke-MgUnsubmitEducationUserAssignmentSubmission.md

 A teacher can also unsubmit a student's assignment on their behalf.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaUnsubmitEducationUserAssignmentSubmission](/powershell/module/Microsoft.Graph.Beta.Education/Invoke-MgBetaUnsubmitEducationUserAssignmentSubmission?view=graph-powershell-beta)

 ## SYNTAX

 ### Unsubmit (Default)